FranciscoLozCoding/plugin-lorawan-listener/README.md

 - WallClock('1day')
 ```

-Once the job is scheduled and the prerequisites are configured correctly, the node will receive data being sent by LoRaWan devices and publish it to the beehive under the measurement called `lorawan.data`.
+Once the job is scheduled and the prerequisites are configured correctly, the node will receive data being sent by LoRaWan devices and publish it to the beehive under the measurement name specified in the Device's Payload Decoder.

 ### Arguments